connoritto/connoritto/README.md

-i'm bad at makin' friends and often silent. i dont like talk much w some1 idk, buut i can be talkactive too, i dont promise anythin' feel free to talk w me. i'm anyways trying to get nicer i'm often in bad mood these days so again iwc.
+i'm bad at makin' friends and often silent. i dont like talk much w some1 idk, buut i can be talkactive too, i dont promise anythin' feel free to talk w me. i'm anyways trying to get nicer i'm often in bad mood these days so again iwc. oh btw when i'm afk or offtab i often can js spec

 have a good day or smth, tschüss!